When reconstructing a mileage log, we recommend you proceed in chronological order.

 If necessary, set your preferred vehicle usage parameters in the AI Wizard function settings, then go back to the Trips tab to put the finishing touches on your mileage log.

-If the miles logged match with the max. drivable distance, the IRS-proof mileage log is ready for printing.
+If the miles logged match with the max. drivable distance, the IRS-proof mileage log is ready to be generated.

 It’s important to know, that any entered monthly data can be edited or supplemented at any time, so you can’t go wrong with MileageWise.